semgrep/semgrep-docs/docs/semgrep-supply-chain/setup-jenkins-ui.md

 1. Enter the name of repository's mainline or trunk branch, such as `master`.
 ![Location of specific local branch text box](/img/jenkins-specific-local-branch.png#bordered)
 1. Click **Save**.
-1. Optional: Click **Build Now** to test that your job can now send findings to Semgrep Cloud Platform.
+1. Optional: Click **Build Now** to test that your job can now send findings to Semgrep AppSec Platform.

-You have successfully set up your Jenkins UI job to send findings to Semgrep Cloud Platform.
+You have successfully set up your Jenkins UI job to send findings to Semgrep AppSec Platform.

 <MoreHelp />